 Plan for expansion

-Danielson Engineering now has 6 WorkPLAN seats.
+Danielson Engineering now has 6 WORKPLAN seats.
 One is used by Bernard Delaporte's assistant to manage administration; another is devoted to accounts (invoicing, retrieval of data for Human Resources); 2 for the purchasing and management of stock; and 2 others for manufacture.
-Centralised bar code badges simplify data entry, enabling WorkPLAN to keep track of time and attendance, job tracking, shop loading, quality anomalies, purchasing, and cost.
+Centralized bar code badges simplify data entry, enabling WORKPLAN to keep track of time and attendance, job tracking, shop loading, quality anomalies, purchasing, and cost.

 For Christophe Jeandot who, with Jean-Marc Traull manages machinery and production, the arrival of the new software was most welcome.
 With a constant 60-90 jobs in progress at any one time, involving up to 500 operations, the real-time workshop data (workload on machines, operator availability) simplified the task of optimizing the planning of the factory and the allocation of work.

 Every week, Christophe Jeandot and Jean-Marc Traull prepare the required machining operations then transfer them to 18 operators for manufacture.
 Whilst this is in progress they then prepare the finishing operations, which will start once the first processes have been completed.
 They can also make a detailed analysis of each process, according to the time taken, the type of component and the assembly.
 All of this can be achieved in one hour per week!

 Before Danielson Engineering had WORKPLAN, the software used was time consuming to program.
 Now, with WORKPLAN, the company knows exactly how much everything costs, and any risk of errors is minimized.
 WORKPLAN is now an invaluable tool for the company.